 Any child can get a urinary tract infection, though girls get them more often than boys.
 7-8% of girls have one by the age of 24 months.
 When symptoms of a UTI are present they can range from mild to severe.
 Symptoms can include fever, pain or burning during urination, irritability, not eating and nausea.
 Unfortunately, these are difficult to observe in children who wear diapers.

-Often the symptoms may appear to pass even though the problem isn't resolved.
+Often the symptoms may appear to pass even though the problem hasn't resolved itself.
 This can happen because of structural deformities or simply because the body has found a temporary way to deal with the bacteria.
-If this happens then the infection can recur, while the child simply appears to have "just another fever."
+If this happens then the infection can recur.

 While most UTIs aren't serious, some can lead to chronic kidney infections.
 These infections can cause permanent damage such as poor kidney function and high blood pressure later in life.